kopp4/dotty/README.md

 - [ ] can I back up my systemctl too ?
 - [ ] man gittutorial
 - [ ] ssh gittutorial
+- [ ] I don't want to make a db of inshi